Disidious/pc-ctrl/README.md

 *   Then go to the client directory and run the mobile app using the command below:

         expo start
-    >Please see [Expo's documentation](https://docs.expo.dev/) for more details on how to run the app.
+    >Please see [Expo's documentation](https://docs.expo.dev/) for more details on how to run the app

 * On the app click on the top right server icon: <br/>
 ![Screenshot](./media-ctrl/assets/screenshots/Screenshot_1.png)